watchjazcode/watchjazcode.github.io/_posts/2019-11-18-code_and_therapy_more_similar_than_you_think.markdown

 Problem solving is another important piece of therapy and some would argue, the point.
 Typically, when working with clients, we focus on a specific life area that is causing them discomfort.
 Together we discuss the pieces of the problem and develop a plan on how to change it, which involves creating and maintaining new behaviors, testing these behaviors, and evaluating them to see if they are useful in helping alleviate our original problem.
 In a similar vein, programs are often created as an answer to a “problem”, whether it be: to automate routine tasks, improve on existing tools, collect and analyze data, or a myriad of other reasons.
 Programmers run through a similar process where we develop, maintain, test, and evaluate our programs.
 A great example that mirrors therapy is debugging.
 It is particularly relevant in showing how we work to find a root cause for a problem and work to fix it through this process.

-Overall, I hope this post demonstrates that **coding and therapy are more similar than most may think!** Both require strong problem-solving and communication skills to be done effectively, in order to work towards greater goals.
+Overall, I hope this post demonstrates that **coding and therapy are more similar than you think!** Both require strong problem-solving and communication skills to be done effectively, in order to work towards greater goals.